floriankugler/floriankugler.com/source/articles/2015-01-11-closing-the-doors-for-the-supernatural.html.md

 However, most of them, good scientists that they are, keep a door for the existence of a god open, since negatives cannot be proven.
 To take a famous example, claiming that a [teapot is orbiting the sun](http://en.wikipedia.org/wiki/Russell's_teapot) without any evidence may be irrational, but proving the contrary is impossible.
 As unlikely as the hypothesis may seem, science can not preclude it with 100% certainty --- absence of evidence is not evidence of absence.
 In other words, they cannot prove that god does *not* exist.

 I disagree with this position.
-I think we *can* close that last door with confidence.
+I think we can close that last door with confidence.

 The notion that a negative cannot be proven hinges on whether the corresponding positive *can* be proven.
 To take [Russel's teapot](http://en.wikipedia.org/wiki/Russell's_teapot) as an example: we cannot prove that it's not orbiting the sun somewhere, because it's impossible to look everywhere at the same time.
-Therefore we say that we don't have evidence for its existence, but we cannot be certain of its non-existence, because a simple positive observation would settle the case.
+Therefore we say that we don't have evidence for its existence, but we cannot be certain of its non-existence either, because a single positive observation would settle the case.
 However, if *no* methodology could exist to positively prove the teapot's existence, we could be absolutely sure of its non-existence.

 I will argue that god, or any other supernatural entity for that matter, is exactly like that: it's a teapot that cannot possibly be proven to exist, and therefore there's no need to disprove its existence in order to be sure that it does not exist.